 - 4.1 Before the urbanisation of Manchester, the River Mersey had an extensive flood plain that supported a variety of bog habitats and species.
-However, post 20th century extreme changes in flooding behaviour of the river were brought about due to river and runoff modifications5.
+However, post 20th century extreme changes in flooding behaviour of the river were brought about due to river and runoff modifications7.
 As a result, much of the specialist bog habitats and species have been lost either due to drainage for agriculture and development.
 Manchester Mosses SAC hold some of the largest remaining raised bog within Greater Manchester, Merseyside and southern Lancashire.
 There are three components of this SAC within and around Warrington: Risley Moss, Holcroft Moss (both within the borough) and Astley & Bedford Mosses (600m north-east of the borough). - 4.2 The Manchester Mosses SAC qualities for its Annex I habitats.
-These are: - Degraded raised bogs still capable of natural regeneration. - 4.3 Species of interest that can be found at the SAC include: - Purple moor grass Molinia cearulea; - Common cotton grass Eriophorum angustiflolia; - Hare's cotton grass Eriophorum vaginaum; and - Bog mosses Shagnum sp. - 4.4 The Conservation Objectives of the SAC are 'Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; - The extent and distribution of qualifying natural habitats; - The structure and function (including typical species) of qualifying natural habitats; and - The supporting processes on which qualifying natural habitats rely.'6 - 4.5 As previously mentioned, parts of the Manchester Mosses SAC were drained in the past and subject to habitat degradation.
+These are: - Degraded raised bogs still capable of natural regeneration. - 4.3 Species of interest that can be found at the SAC include: - Purple moor grass Molinia cearulea; - Common cotton grass Eriophorum angustiflolia; - Hare's cotton grass Eriophorum vaginaum; and - Bog mosses Shagnum sp. - 4.4 The Conservation Objectives of the SAC are 'Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; - The extent and distribution of qualifying natural habitats; - The structure and function (including typical species) of qualifying natural habitats; and - The supporting processes on which qualifying natural habitats rely.'8 - 4.5 The Conservation Objectives also note the following as the Qualifying Feature of the SAC: H7120.
+Degraded raised bogs still capable of natural regeneration. - 4.6 As previously mentioned, parts of the Manchester Mosses SAC were drained in the past and subject to habitat degradation.
 This has led to the dominance of vegetation types such as purple moor grass, bracken Pterdium aquilinum and birch Betula sp but the 1980s.
 To date, these bogs have been subject to habitat management and involve the re-wetting of the bogs to allow colonisation of bog specialists such as Sphagnum mosses with the remaining areas at slightly higher elevations supporting wet woodland and fen habitat.